RhetTbull/guitk/README.md

         # Define the window's contents
         # guitk.Label corresponds to a tkinter.ttk.Label, etc.
         # optionally provide a unique key to each element to easily reference the element later
-        # use a Layout or VerticalLayout class to define the layout of the window
+        # use a HLayout or VLayout class to define the layout of the window
-        with VerticalLayout():
+        with VLayout():
             Label("What's your name?")
             Entry(key="ENTRY_NAME", events=True, focus=True)
             Label("", width=40, key="OUTPUT", columnspan=2)